davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

 ```
 127374 seconds, 36495516 nanoseconds
 ```
 What it means is that 127374 seconds has elapsed since some undefined point in time, and 36495516 nanoseconds has passed since the last second.
 More precisely, 127374.036495516 seconds.
 On its own, that isn't all that useful.
 A better use of this measure is to call `clock_gettime()` again after doing some work to measure the time elapsed in between.
-(That's more like a of a stopwatch for tracking how much "wall-clock time" a piece of code took to run.)
+(That's more like a stopwatch for tracking how much time a piece of code took to run.)

 Here's some helpful conversions:
 ```c